 The blood supply to the colon is provided by the superior mesenteric artery (SMA) and the inferior mesenteric artery (IMA).
 Communication between these two vessels happens via the marginal artery which runs parallel to the length of the entire colon.
 The branches supplying specific portions of the bowel are as follows:

 Venous drainage usually accompanies arterial colonic supply.
-Ultimately, the IMA drains into the splenic vein, while the SMA joins the splenic vein to form the hepatic portal vein.
-Finally, lymphatics of the large intestine drain into the lymph nodes associated with the main vessels of arterial supply.
+Ultimately, the Inferior mesenteric vein (IMV) drains into the splenic vein, while the Superior mesenteric vein (SMV) joins the splenic vein to form the hepatic portal vein.
+Lymphatics of the large intestine drain into the lymph nodes associated with the main vessels which supplies them.

 The midgut-derived ascending colon and proximal two-thirds of the transverse colon receive parasympathetic, sympathetic, and sensory nerve supply from the superior mesenteric plexus.